BillOfSaleNow

 Frequently Asked Questions

-What forms are needed to gift a car in Texas?
+What forms do I need to gift a car in Texas?

-Does a car gift need to be notarized in Texas?
+Does federal gift tax apply to vehicle gifts in Texas?

-Can I gift a car to a non-family member in Texas?
+What happens if I misrepresent a car sale as a gift in Texas?

 Trusted by private vehicle sellers nationwide